-This opportunity for non-classroom teaching and learning is initiated by the student who desires an in depth study of a topic not found in the curriculum.
-The content and learning objectives are suggested by the student and approved by a faculty mentor and by the Director of Academic and Institutional Effectiveness.
+This opportunity for non-classroom teaching and learning is initiated by a student who desires an in-depth study of a topic not found in the curriculum.
+The content and learning objectives are suggested by the student and approved by a faculty mentor and by Dean of Faculty.
 No more than three credit hours may be earned through this option.
 Grading may be either pass/fail or traditional.

-Evening College
+Evening and Online College

-Evening courses have the same credit status as day courses.
-A schedule of evening offerings is available from the Office of the Registrar by calling 804-862-6185, or by accessing the College web-site. (www.rbc.edu)
+Evening and online courses have the same credit status as day courses.
+A schedule of offerings is available from the Office of the Registrar by calling (804) 862-6236, or by accessing the College website. (www.rbc.edu)